acradibotC/spring-6-webapp/README.md

 Spring Data JPA
 Spring Security
 Spring WebFlux

+#Who this course is for:
+This course is ideal for Java developers who wish to use the Spring Framework for enterprise application development

 # What you'll learn
 1. Learn to Build a Spring Boot Web Application
 2. Perform Dependency Injection with Spring Framework 6